almachelouche/middleman/content/email/AU/Welcome/013 Template Refresh/welcome_transit custom.md

 	text = '''DISCLAIMERS:
 				<br /> <br />
                 1. ‘Peace of Mind’ Service Inspection expires after 5,000km’s or 4 months after delivery of your new Ford (whichever is first). <br /><br />
                 2. Available at participating dealers on scheduled services or overnight warranty repairs.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Booking required.
-See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms3" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />'''
+See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms3" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
+                3. The Factory Warranty will operate under the terms and conditions of the Ford Express New Vehicle Warranty.
+Commences upon delivery to the customers or upon first registration of the vehicle for on-sold demonstrator vehicles and ends after 3 years or 200,000kms, whichever occurs first.'''

 [[module]] #Footer AU Online
 path='email_modules/footer/au/online'